oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 ### Countermeasures

-In scenarios where an OAuth client interacts with multiple authorization servers, clients MUST prevent mix-up attacks.
+When an OAuth client can only interact with one authorization server, a mix-up defense is not required.
+In scenarios where an OAuth client interacts with two or more authorization servers, however, clients MUST prevent mix-up attacks using one of the two methods described in the following.

-To this end, clients SHOULD use distinct redirect URIs for each AS (with alternatives listed below).
-Clients MUST store, for each authorization request, the AS they sent the authorization request to and bind this information to the user agent.
-Clients MUST check that the authorization request was received from the correct authorization server and ensure that the subsequent token request, if applicable, is sent to the same authorization server.
+For both defenses, clients MUST store, for each authorization request, the issuer they sent the authorization request to and bind this information to the user agent.
+The issuer serves, via the associated metadata, as an abstract identifier for the combination of the authorization endpoint and token endpoint that are to be used in the flow.
+If an issuer identifier is not available, for example, if neither OAuth metadata [@!RFC8414] nor OpenID Connect [@!OpenID] are used, a different unique identifier for this tuple or the tuple itself can be used instead.
+For brevity of presentation, such a deployment-specific identifier will be subsumed under the issuer (or issuer identifier) in the following.

-Unfortunately, distinct redirect URIs per AS do not work for all kinds of OAuth clients.
-They are effective for web and JavaScript apps and for native apps with claimed URLs.
-Attacks on native apps using custom schemes or redirect URIs on localhost cannot be prevented this way.

-If clients cannot use distinct redirect URIs for each AS, the following options exist:

-  * Authorization servers can be configured to return an AS identitifier (`iss`) as a non-standard parameter in the authorization response.
-This enables complying clients to compare this data to the `iss` identifier of the AS it believed it sent the user agent to.
+Note: Just storing the authorization server URL is not sufficient to identify mix-up attacks.
+An attacker might declare an uncompromised AS's endpoint URL as "his" AS URL, but declare a token endpoint under his own control.

+#### Mix-Up Defense via Issuer Identification
+This defense requires that the authorization server sends the issuer identifier in the authorization response to the client.
+When receiving the authorization response, the client MUST compare the received issuer identifier to the stored issuer identifier.
+If there is a mismatch, the client MUST abort the interaction.

+There are different ways this issuer identifier can be transported to the client:

-  * In OpenID Connect, if an ID Token is returned in the authorization response, it carries client ID and issuer.
-It can be used in the same way as the `iss` parameter.
+ * When OpenID Connect is used and an ID Token is returned in the authorization response, the client can evaluate the `iss` Claim in the ID Token.
+ * Otherwise, the issuer information needs to be transported separately, for example via a separate response parameter `iss`, defined in [@I-D.meyerzuselhausen-oauth-iss-auth-resp].

+While this defense may require deploying new OAuth features to transport the `iss`, it is a robust and relatively simple defense against mix-up.

+#### Mix-Up Defense via Distinct Redirect URIs
+For this defense, clients MUST use a distinct redirect URI for each issuer they interact with.

+Clients MUST check that the authorization response was received from the correct issuer by comparing the distinct redirect URI for the issuer to the URI where the authorization response was received on.
+If there is a mismatch, the client MUST abort the flow.

+While this defense builds upon existing OAuth functionality, it cannot be used in scenarios where clients only register once for the use of many different issuers (as in some open banking schemes) and due to the tight integration with the client registration, it is harder to deploy automatically.

+Furthermore, an attacker might be able to circumvent the protection offered by this defense by registering a new client with the "honest" AS using the redirect URI that the client assigned to the attacker's AS.
+The attacker could then run the attack as in "Mix-Up Without Interception" described above, replacing the client ID with the client ID of his newly created client.

 ## Authorization Code Injection {#code_injection}